Welcome to the Intima:

 A Journal of Narrative Medicine

-Working on the Spring 2015 Intima has been intellectually stimulating, physically comforting, and thoroughly inspirational for us as editors during one of the harshest winters on record.
+Working on the current issue of Intima was intellectually stimulating, physically comforting, and thoroughly inspirational for us as editors during one of the harshest winters on record.
 While we are a far-flung group—living all over the world and communicating via email, Google Hangouts, and GroupMe—the nine of us operate under a basic tenet: The divides of healthcare need to be bridged in order for effective treatment to proceed.
 That sentence is a direct quote from Narrative Medicine: Honoring the Stories of Illness, a seminal text by Rita Charon, M.D., who along with her colleagues at the Columbia University Narrative Medicine department have supported our journal in infinite ways.
 We see our work at Intima as a way to engage in bridging that divide, as we publish poems, field notes, academic papers and prose that convey the close attention to individual stories necessary for effective healthcare.
 We witness doctors reflecting on the practice of medicine, like Hugh Silk does in “The Power of a Handshake” and Stephanie Reiff does in “Emergency Department.”
 We see their fears (“Stuck” by Vik Reddy); their navigation of different points of view (“The Tale of Three Breasts,” by Carol Scott-Connor); their grappling with end-of-life care (“Dying Well: Choose Your Beverage” by Yale medical students Esther Park and Gladys Rodriguez).
 We see patients and caregivers coming to grips with their own dance of illness (“Flying Into Jerusalem” by Katherine Macfarlane) or being at the bedside of a loved one during a terrible tragedy, as Andrea Hansell describes in her moving piece, “The Dragonslayer,” set at the time of the Boston Marathon bombings.
 These works cited are just a few of the remarkable narratives in our Spring 2015 issue.
 We hope our new, improved site makes it easier to find the riches within and our Crossroads blogs will renew you week after week.
 Walk across the bridge we’ve created and join us on the other side.

 Draw on Narrative Medicine as a Resource